M37Labs/apple-mlx-starter/README.md

-# MLX Fine-tuning with SQuAD Dataset
+# MLX Fine-tuning

-This repository contains code for fine-tuning a Mistral-7B model using Apple's MLX framework with the SQuAD dataset.
+This repository contains code for fine-tuning a Mistral-7B model using Apple's MLX framework with the given dataset.

 ## Requirements